pocomane/brewed-in-the-apocalypse/bita.md

 It is strongly inspired by:

 - Apocalypse World by D. Vincent Baker and Meguey Baker (2010)
+- Not the End by Claudio Pustorino (2020)
-- Simple World by Alder Avery (2020, or before, we do not know exactly)
+- Simple World by Alder Avery (2013)
 - Masks - A new Generation by Brendan Conway (2016)

-Current status:

-- It must be specified how the items works
+TODO list:

+- Rewrite the examples adressing the Character, not the Player
 - Some ambientation playbook must be added.
-- The rules are almost definive.
 - Some examples must be written.
 - The content must be made more concise in various point.
 - All the english text must be revised.